CellProfiler/CellProfiler-plugins/measureimagefocus_README.md

 CellProfiler Microscope Image Focus Module Instructions

+The implementation of this plugin is described in and the URL for this page ("https://github.com/CellProfiler/CellProfiler-plugins/blob/master/measureimagefocus_README.md") is linked from this paper: Yang, S. J.; Berndl, M. & Ando, D. M. et al. (2017), "Assessing microscope image focus quality with deep learning", (accepted).

 Note: the first time it's run, this module needs to download the model/weights, which can take a while.

 OS X

 From source (recommended)

-Install CellProfiler from source
+1. Install CellProfiler from source
-Using a terminal (found in Applications), install CellProfiler from source by running given commands in command line (instructions)
-Get CellProfiler Plugin.
+2. Get CellProfiler Plugin.
 In the terminal, run these commands:
 ```
 MYDIR=/tmp/; cd MYDIR
 git clone https://github.com/CellProfiler/CellProfiler-plugins.git